dereksonderegger/444/docs/20_Data_Import.md

 #    but for Windows users it might be 'Z:/570L/Lab7/Example_1.xls'.
 This looks
 #    odd because Windows usually uses a backslash to represent the directory
 #    structure, but a backslash has special meaning in R and so it wants
-#    to separate directories via forwardslashes.
+#    to separate directories via forward slashes.

 # read the first worksheet of the Example_1 file
 data.1 <- read_excel( 'data-raw/Example_1.xls'  )   # relative to this Rmarkdown file